 9.4.2.316 QoS Characteristics element

 The QoS Characteristics element contains a set of parameters that define the characteristics and QoS expectations of a traffic flow, in the context of a particular non-AP EHT STA, for use by the EHT AP and the non-AP EHT STA in support of QoS traffic transfer using the procedures defined in 11.25.2 (SCS procedures) and 35.7 (Restricted TWT).
+A EHT STA uses the QoS Characteristics element (instead of the TSPEC element) to convey QoS information.

 The element information format comprises the items as defined in this subclause, and the structure is defined in Figure 9-1002af (QoS Characteristics element format).